 Texas Horned Lizard Facts

 - First of all, the incredible animal commonly known as the Texas Horned Lizard truly remains a remarkably astonishing creature.
 The reptile also forms one of the 14 known species of spike-bodied reptiles in its native range of habitation.

 - Furthermore, this amazing animal historically played a key social role among some groups.
 That’s because some Native American peoples traditionally considered this animal to be sacred.
 Due to this, the various tribes often included the animal in much of their art.

 Texas Horned Lizard Physical Description

 Though all species of horned lizard remain rather diminutive in size, the Texas Horned Lizard stands out.
 That’s due to the fact that, in addition to its other unique attributes, it ranks as the largest of the species in its area.

 The lizard also displays a moderate degree of sexual dimorphism in regards to size.
 The females attain a length of as much as 4.5 in (11.4 cm).
 Meanwhile, the smaller male reaches up to 3.7 in (9.4 cm) in length.
 The bodies also develop far more round in shape than most lizards.

-Its coloring displays a distinctive pattern that serves it well in terms of camouflage.
+Furthermore, its coloring displays a distinctive pattern that serves it well in terms of camouflage.
 This consists of a mottling of various shades of brown, gray, and black.
-The protruding horns of the Texas Horned Devil form legitimate extensions of its skull and have a composition of solid bone.
+The protruding horns of the Texas Horned Devil also form legitimate extensions of its skull and have a composition of solid bone.